alexberriman/newtondb/README.md

 // => { university: "Cambridge" }
 ```

-> :link: given the result of one operation is fed into another, the order of `select` doesn't matter.
+Given the result of one operation is fed into another, the order of `select` doesn't matter.
 The above will produce the same output as:

 ```ts
 $.select(["university"]).get({ name: "Isaac Newton" }).data;